Cranberry Lake: Fishing

-Fish species present in the lake are smallmouth bass, northern pike, brook trout, rock bass, yellow perch, brown bullhead, sunfish and brown trout.
+Fish species present in the lake are smallmouth bass, northern pike, brook trout, rock bass, yellow perch, brown bullhead, sunfish largemouth bass, and brown trout.
 There is a state owned hard surface ramp on Route 3 by the outlet dam.
 There is also a state owned car top launch at the Cranberry Lake Campground and one more at the New York State Rangers School in Wanakena, New York.

 History

 The lake was named for the extensive bogs that it once contained.
 In 1865, the state authorized the building of a dam on the east branch of the Oswegatchie that doubled the lake's surface area and killed thousands of trees, the stumps of which still remain in some areas.
-In 1902, the Rich Brothers Lumber Company purchased 16000 acre on the southwestern shore of Cranberry Lake and constructed a lumber mill.
+In 1902, the Rich Lumber Company purchased 16000 acre on the southwestern shore of Cranberry Lake and constructed a lumber mill.
 Housing for the millworkers was built in part from lumber salvaged from the company's abandoned Pennsylvania lumber operation.
 There were up to 1,500 workers at the Rich Bros. mill and associated industries.

-A logging railroad was constructed connecting Wanakena to the Carthage & Adirondack Railroad at Benson Mines, starting operation in 1905.
+A logging railroad was constructed connecting Wanakena to the Carthage & Adirondack Railroad at Benson Mines, starting operation in 1903.
 The railroad allowed tourists easy access to the area.
 In 1913, a second railroad called the Grasse River Railroad was built by the Emporium Lumber Company, connecting Cranberry Lake to the New York Central Railroad at Childwold Station near Conifer, New York.

-The Rich Bros.
-Lumber Co. donated 1800 acre in the vicinity of Cranberry Lake to the New York State Ranger School in 1912.
+The Rich Lumber Co. donated 1800 acre in the vicinity of Cranberry Lake to the New York State Ranger School in 1912.
 A businessman, Charles Lathrop Pack, donated 1000 acre of what today is the Cranberry Lake Biological Station to the New York State College of Forestry in 1923.
 Six years later, in 1929, the International Paper Company donated 500 acre to the Ranger School.
 By 1940, the state had purchased most of the remaining lands of the former lumber companies.